the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 The following recommendations will help you to check that you're using the images according to their licence permissions:

 * If you are using your own images, please add them to the `figures` folder.
-  They will then be made available under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.ast) license as with the rest of the book.
+  They will then be made available under a [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.ast) licence as with the rest of the book.
 * Alternatively, you can source images in the public domain ([CC0 licence](https://creativecommons.org/share-your-work/public-domain/cc0)) or images licensed through appropriate Creative Commons terms.
-  Images that are also available under CC-BY 4.0 permissions are very easily interoperable with the _The Turing Way_ as this is the same license as the rest of the content for the book.
+  Images that are also available under CC-BY 4.0 permissions are very easily interoperable with the _The Turing Way_ as this is the same licence as the rest of the content for the book.
 * If an image (for example that you have found on the internet), is not available under an open licence please contact the original author of the image and seek permission to reproduce their image.
   Make sure to ask them **how they would like to be credited** in the caption for the figure.

 In general, make sure to always cite the image properly as directed by the image owners.
 "Image from the internet" is not enough.

+(ch-style-figures-image)=
 ## Image type, file name, size and location

 Please upload `.jpg` or `.png` files that are under 1MB to allow them to load faster in the online book.